mapninja/Tutorial-Geocoding-Crash-Course/ReadMe.md

 ## Using the locator.stanford.edu Address Locators
+### Example Data
+We'll use one file from the **[data](https://github.com/mapninja/Tutorial-Geocoding-in-ArcGIS)** (at [https://github.com/mapninja/Tutorial-Geocoding-in-ArcGIS](https://github.com/mapninja/Tutorial-Geocoding-in-ArcGIS) ) for this exercise:

+* Evictions_94102.csv

 The Stanford Geospatial Center has been developing our internal geocoding infrastructure.
 We now have a BETA Geocoding Server, based upon Esri's ArcGIS Server technology.
 The server currently provides geocoding services for North American Street Addresses.

 To access the Address Locator services:

-* In ArcCatalog, or the Catalog Panel in ArcMap, expand the GIS Servers item
+1. In ArcCatalog, or the Catalog Panel in ArcMap, expand the GIS Servers item
-* Double-click the Add ArcGIS Server item
+2. Double-click the Add ArcGIS Server item
-* Leave the default "Use GIS Services" option, click Next>
+3. Leave the default "Use GIS Services" option, click Next>
-* For the 'Server URL' use: [http://locator.stanford.edu/arcgis](http://locator.stanford.edu/arcgis)
+4. For the 'Server URL' use: [http://locator.stanford.edu/arcgis](http://locator.stanford.edu/arcgis)
-* **For 'User Name' use your SUNetID (prefixed with the 'WIN\' domain) as WIN\SUNetID**
+5.  **For 'User Name' use your SUNetID (prefixed with the 'WIN\' domain) as WIN\SUNetID**
-* Enter the password associated with your SUNetID and check the option to Save Username/Password
+6. Enter the password associated with your SUNetID and check the option to Save Username/Password
-* Click Finish
+7. Click Finish

-You should then be able to use the various Address Locator Services for bulk geocoding in ArcGIS.

-The address locators inside the geocode folder include a Composite (capable of street addresses and postal codes) service for North America and Brazil, and separate services for U.S. and Brazilian Street Addresses.

-The address locators in the Rio folder include Address Locators built by The Spatial History Project at Stanford's Center for Spatial and Textual Analysis(CESTA).
-For more information about these geocoding services, see the Spatial History Project's Rio de Janeiro Historical Address Locator page.

-For more information about the Geocoding Process in ArcGIS, see Esri's What is Geocoding?
-Guide.
+### Running the geocoding job
+1. Drag and drop the US_StreetAddress Address Locator from your Server Connection in the Catalog Panel, into the Map Document to make it the default.
+2. Drag the Evictions_94102.csv into the Map Document and open it to examine the attributes, paying attention to the field names for the address fields.
+3. Right-click on Evictions_94102.csv and select **Geocode addresses...** and then click OK to use the default you set, before.
+4. Set the appropriate fields in the Address input fields options
+5. Open the Geocoding options and examine them, but accept the server defaults.
+6. Click OK to run the geocoder.
+6. Click Rematch to explore the options, try to manually match any unmatched records and Close the Rematch Dialog.
+7. Right-click and Zoom to the Geocoding Result layer
+8. Add a Basemap for context.

 ## Building an Address Locator with ArcMap
 ### Example Data